New specialized OR suite enables surgeons greater precision during brain and spinal surgeries while reducing the threat of infection.Learn more

 In order to make our services more accessible and convenient, we are now seeing patients at clinics in Glens Falls, Greenwich, Wilton, and Ticonderoga, and operating at Glens Falls Hospital.
 Learn More

-Dr. Alan S. Boulos, chief of the Division of Neurosurgery and co-director of the Neurosciences Institute, explains while the new Patient Pavilion dual OR suite will allow for greater precision and safety during brain and spinal surgeries.
+Dr. Alan S. Boulos, Chair of the Department of Neurosurgery and co-director of the Neurosciences Institute, explains while the new Patient Pavilion dual OR suite will allow for greater precision and safety during brain and spinal surgeries.

 |Dr. Tyler Kenning discusses the skull base neurosurgery program at Albany Med, specifically focusing on its region-exclusive techniques in minimally invasive neurosurgery.|